sateesh-peetha/Low-torque-Generator/OVERVIEW.md

 ## 🌿 Low-Torque Generator Concept

-*(This section is reserved for the inventor's unique contribution and design details.)*
 👉 *You can describe your specific coil/magnet configuration, how your design reduces back EMF, or how it produces output at low RPMs.*

 ---

 ## 🛠️ Technical Design Highlights

-*(Placeholder for your invention's technical specifications.)*
 - Coil configuration
 - Magnet placement
 - Rotor/stator mechanics